bensutherland/simple_pop_stats/README_benchmark_appendix.md

 # Appendix A - Benchmarking document

 ## Methods to produce the baseline summary document using Rmarkdown.

-**NOTE:** Work in progess, what is included in the document, and formatting of the document will likely change.

 (initialized 2020-08-18)

-The goal of this appendix is to walkthrough the minimum requirements for generating a summary document that describes a particular genetic baseline build.
-It is expected that the base of such an assessment will be kept in a common location, and not modified once this document is produced - should changes need to be made, a new time-stamped folder will be generated, and the summary document produced once again.
+Walkthrough the minimum requirements for generating a summary document that describes a particular genetic baseline build.
+The foundation of such an assessment will be kept in a common location and will not be modified once this document is produced.
+If changes need to be made, a new time-stamped folder will be generated, and the summary document needs to be produced again.

+#todo#: automate creation of the benchmark folder structure.

-## Naming convention for benchmark baselines
+## Naming convention
-Use the following naming conventions for all baseline benchmarks post 2021:
+Use the following naming conventions for all baseline benchmarks (post 2020):
 ```
 b<sp>_<mtype>_<scope>_v.X.X.X
 e.g.,
 beu_SNP_coastwide_v.1.0.1
 bso_msat_skeena_v.1.0.0
 ```
 note: capitals only for acronyms.
-See below for full details on what changes entail different new version updates.

-## Versioning rules for numbering baselines
+## Versioning conventions

-Currently, the first baseline initialization for a species that would be considered "ready-for-use" will be V1.0.0.
-Prior to this (eg. during baseline building and early testing) will be given v0.x designations, incrementing by one each time REGARDLESS of how much has changed.
+First baseline initialization for a species that would be considered "ready-for-use" will be v.1.0.0.
+Before initialization, use the v.0.x.x. designations, incrementing by one each time REGARDLESS of how much has changed.
 All v0.x files will be treated "as-is", with the understanding that great changes will likely occur prior to use.

-Starting from the initial version v1.0.0 (numbered with the first baseline benchmark document):
+Conventions starting from the initial version v.1.0.0:

-VX.0.0 changes:
+Major (v.**X**.0.0) changes:
 * Add markers to the baseline
-* Add a year's worth of brood to the baseline
+* Add a year's worth of broodstock to the baseline
 * Create a new repunit
 * Change the name of a repunit
-* Collapse two repunits into one.
+* Collapse two repunits into one
-* Remove a large number of markers (>=10) from the SNP baseline (or >=1 from uSat).
+* Remove a large number of markers (>=10) from the SNP baseline (or >=1 from uSat)

-V0.X.0 changes:
+Minor (v.0.**X**.0) changes:
-* Move pops across repunit that already exist
+* Move pops across repunits that already exist
-* Add a new collection to an existing repunit in the baseline
+* Add a new collection to an existing repunit
 * Remove a collection, or a significant number of individuals within a collection, from the baseline
-* Remove a handful (<10) poorly performing markers from the baseline
+* Remove a handful (<10) of poorly performing SNP markers from the baseline
-* Addition of significant number of individuals to existing collection (N>=50 or 50% increase)
+* Addition of significant number of individuals to existing collection (roughly n>=50 or 50% increase)

-V0.0.X changes:
+Very Minor (v.0.0.**X**) changes:
 * Change the spelling of a collection name
 * Add or remove small numbers of individuals from the baseline (<50)

 ## A) Generate necessary data and file structure
 ### Step 1: Baseline formats

 It is assumed at this point that the data exists in [rubias](https://github.com/eriqande/rubias#input-data) format .
 If not, please ensure that a Rubias-formatted baseline exists.